Corvinoo/CreateAeronauticsDiscovery/PIN_GUIDE.md

   [✕ Remove]
 ```

+> [!NOTE]
+> If a block holds several pins, a normal right-click shows the config panel for **every** pin in that block, each with its own `[✕ Remove]` button.
+Use **Shift + right-click** to add another pin to the same block instead.

 Click `[✕ Remove]` to delete the pin instantly.

 ### Remove via command

-If you know the coordinates:
+If you know the coordinates, you also need the pin's entity ID (shown when inspecting it):

 ```
-/pinwand remove 102 64 -380
+/pinwand remove 102 64 -380 1234
 ```

 > [!NOTE]